Vantage-Payment-Systems/payzone-woocommerce/README.md

-# WooCommerce PayXpert Payment Module
+# WooCommerce Payzone Payment Module
 ### Version for WooCommerce 3.7 to 4.3

 The author of this plugin can NEVER be held responsible for this software.